idrv/portfolio-eng/README.md

 - Saint-Petersburg's realty market study
 - "We've got a special offer for you!": model to classify a cell phone plan most relevant to client's needs
-- Compairing revenues from cell phone operator's plans
+- Comparing revenues from cell phone operator's plans
 - Computer games: how its features and sales are connected
 - "Only driven on weekends": model to predict market car valuei with low learning time and response
 - Predicting if a bank client will close an account